Total Protein Test

 What does the test result mean?

-Low total protein levels can suggest a liver disorder, a kidney disorder, or a disorder in which protein is not digested or absorbed properly.
+Low total protein levels can suggest a liver disorder, a kidney disorder, or a disorder in which protein is not digested or absorbed properly or immunoglobulin not being made (for example in bone marrow failure).
 More specific tests, such as albumin and liver enzyme blood tests, must be performed to make an accurate diagnosis.
-High total protein levels can indicate dehydration or some types of cancer that lead to an accumulation of an abnormal protein (such as multiple myeloma).
+High total protein levels can indicate dehydration or some types of cancer, that lead to an accumulation of an abnormal protein (such as immunoglobulin in multiple myeloma).

 Is there anything else I should know?